 Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, we are required to furnish a report by our management on our internal control over financial reporting.
 The report contains, among other matters, an assessment of the effectiveness of our internal control over financial reporting as of the end of our fiscal year, including a statement as to whether or not our internal control over financial reporting is effective.
 This assessment must include disclosure of any material weaknesses in our internal control over financial reporting identified by management.
 If we are unable to assert that our internal control over financial reporting is effective, we could lose investor confidence in the accuracy and completeness of our financial reports, which could have an adverse effect on our stock price.
 See the Risk Factor labeled.
-"We have identified and reported an weaknesses in our internal control over financial reporting remains not effective, investor confidence in our company may be adversely affected" on page 16 above.
+"We have identified and reported on weaknesses in our internal control over financial reporting and if our internal control over financial reporting remains not effective, investor confidence in our Company may be adversely affected" as described above.